Electroconvulsive therapy (ECT)

 - what might happen if you do not have the treatment

-- deciding about having ECT treatment
+- making decisions about having ECT

 - where to find further information.